Masonmjeffrey/render_example/Render_tutorial.md

 <img src="images/db_test_route.png">

 <li>Push the changes to your repository to trigger a new deployment of your flask app.
-(Note : If at any point you aren't seeing the new version deploy navigate within the dashboard to your web service, select manual deploy and deploy the latest commit)
+(Note : If at any point you aren't seeing the new version deploy navigate within the dashboard to your web service, select manual deploy and deploy the latest commit).
 <li>Once the new build of your app has successfully deployed, navigate to the db_test route you just created and you should see your connection string returned.

 <img src="images/connection_render.png">